 Clean-up time is also a good time to do inventory.
 If you're doing a physical inventory count, the Vend blog offers some tips on how to do it; again, the tips are for retail stores but they translate easily to a field service stockroom.

-If you're ready to improve your stock management—but not quite ready to invest in a software solution—we have something that can help: A set of free stock management spreadsheets that's simple to use, but loads better than a paper-based system (or no system at all).
-Just click the banner below to get your free spreadsheets now.
+If you're ready to improve your stock management—but not quite ready to invest in a software solution—we have something that can help you with set of free stock management spreadsheets that's simple to use, and still loads better than a paper-based system (or no system at all).